os-fpga/LiteX_Reference_Design_rs/Xilinx/basys3/vexriscv_uart_gpio/readme.md

 ![gpio_out.png](/home/users/moin.ijaz/Pictures/gpio_out.png "Optional title")

 ## 2. Hardware
-Connect your Digilent Arty a7-100 board with your machine.
+Connect your Digilent basys3 board with your machine.
 We will be using the same design which we used in simulation to verify on the board.
-The following board file written in python creates the same SoC and later build and load it onto the Arty board.
+The following board file written in python creates the same SoC and later build and load it onto the basys3 board.

 Note: Before using this GPIO design on hardware, we need to replace the board files with the necessary changes provided in the ``board files`` directory.

 Run the following command to generate your SoC:
 ```
-./../../litex_installation/litex-boards/litex_boards/targets/digilent_arty.py --integrated-main-ram-size=0x10000 --variant=a7-100 --cpu-type=vexriscv --axigpio --build --load --uart-name=serial
+./../../litex_installation/litex-boards/litex_boards/targets/digilent_basys3.py --integrated-main-ram-size=0x10000 --cpu-type=vexriscv --axigpio --build --load --uart-name=serial
 ```

 Run the following command to generate .bin file from .py file:

 ```
-python3 ./demo/demo.py --build-path=build/digilent_arty
+python3 ./demo/demo.py --build-path=build/digilent_basys3
 ```